Marker Logo

 Topics.
 This historical marker is listed in these topic lists: Notable BuildingsSettlements & Settlers.

 Location.
 39° 37.504′ N, 84° 22.194′ W. Marker is in Germantown, Ohio, in Montgomery County.
-Marker is on East Market Street (Ohio Route 725) just east of North Main Street, on the right when traveling west.
+It is on East Market Street (Ohio Route 725) just east of North Main Street, on the right when traveling west.
 Touch for map.
 Marker is at or near this postal address: 22 E Market St, Germantown OH 45327, United States of America.
 Touch for directions.

 Other nearby markers.
-At least 8 other markers are within 2 miles of this marker, measured as the crow flies.
-Gunckel Heritage (about 400 feet away, measured in a direct line); Germantown Covered Bridge (approx. ¼ mile away); Shuey Mill (approx. ¼ mile away); Germantown Veterans Memorial (approx. ¼ mile away); Germantown's Famous Covered Bridge (approx. 0.3 miles away); Veterans Memorial (approx. one mile away); Germantown (approx. 1.2 miles away); The Jasper Road Bridge (approx. 1.2 miles away).
+At least 8 other markers are within 2 miles of this marker, measured as the crow flies: Gunckel Heritage (about 400 feet away); Germantown Covered Bridge (approx. Ό mile away); Shuey Mill (approx. Ό mile away); Germantown Veterans Memorial (approx. Ό mile away); Germantown's Famous Covered Bridge (approx. 0.3 miles away); Germantown (approx. 0.4 miles away); Veterans Memorial (approx. one mile away); a different marker also named Germantown (approx. 1.2 miles away).
 Touch for a list and map of all markers in Germantown.

 Paid Advertisement